 5133.104 Protests to GAO.

 (a) General procedure.
-The contracting officer must take the action required of the “agency” in FAR 33.104.
+The Contracting officer must take the action required of the “agency” in FAR 33.104.

 (3)(i)(1) Contracting offices must use the following reporting procedures; the SCO may require the contracting offices to send the report through the SCO’s office: